 After a 4-year dry spell, port of Mobile will once again be the home base for a ship of Carnival corporation.
-Although the particular vessel, start date and itineraries have not yet been revealed, Mobile Mayor Sandy Stimpson soon announced that the port was in the final stage of contract negotiations with the company for future voyages from Mobile.
+Although the particular vessel, start date and itineraries have not yet been revealed, Mobile Mayor Sandy Stimpson soon announced that the port was in the final stage of contract negotiations with the company for future voyages from Mobile AL.

 Mobile port ceased operations when Carnival Cruise Line, which had homeported its ships there since 2004, relocated Carnival Elation in 2011, October.
 However, after Carnival Triumph was stranded at sea for 4 days during a Caribbean cruise in February 2013, the Port of Mobile opened dock to the disabled vessel so its nearly 4,000 passengers were able to disembark.